 Outside the rain was still spattering down through the trees.
-In the adjoining room where the roof was in tatters and there were bars at the window Janek had found an old bathtub and cleared out the rubble.
+In the adjoining room, where the roof was in tatters and there were bars at the window, Janek had found an old bathtub and cleared out the rubble.
 Now he lay in it beneath the one bit of roof that was still intact, the baby’s papoose hood pulled deep over his eyes and his bag placed as a lumpy pillow behind his head.
-His arms and legs dangled like spider legs over the side.
+His arms and legs dangled like spiders’-legs over the side.

-Owen gave the child the last of the milk as he sat by the fire, the baby vomiting it up almost immediately and then starting to wail.
-When Owen undid the baby’s clothing, the one nappy they had was soiled through.
-He hesitantly took it off as the baby screamed, his little face straining puce, then jerked his head back at the sour stench.
-He had never seen diarrhoea so yellow.
+Owen gave the child the last of the milk as he sat by the fire.
+The baby vomited it up almost immediately and started to wail.
+When Owen undid the baby’s clothing, the only nappy they had was soiled through.
+As the baby screamed (his little face straining puce), Owen hesitantly took it off then jerked his head back at the sour stench.
+He had never seen diarrhea so yellow.
 The skin around the baby’s bottom and sides was a fiery pink and there was a rash developing across the baby’s cheeks that felt like sandpaper.
 ‘No wonder you’re making a fuss.’
 He prayed to God the child wasn’t ill.

-He cleaned him up as best he could, trying to soothe him with fake reassurances and holding him by the legs as he screamed and gently tipping water from the canister over him.
+He cleaned him up as best he could, trying to soothe him with fake reassurances and holding his legs up while he gently tipped water from the canister over him.

 ‘I’m sorry, Little Man’, he said, ‘I know, I know.
 I should never have picked you up.
 But we couldn’t leave you, could we, eh?
 No. And you can kick and scream all you like, Little Man, but I’m going to see you right.
 I promise.
 I’m going to see you right’.

-The fire cracked, flickering light across the floor and casting strange shadows that reached up the brickwork and spread thin limbed across the ceiling.
-Clean and warm the baby slept, but his breathing came so light that Owen had to keep checking that the child was still alive.
+The fire cracked, flickering light across the floor and casting strange shadows that reached up the brickwork and spread thin limbs across the ceiling.
+Clean and warm, the baby slept, but his breathing came so light that Owen had to keep checking that the child was still alive.

 Janek huddled, brooding in the corner.
-There was no water left, no bread, no tins, just half a packet of biscuits that had got so soggy in the downpour that not even Janek would touch them.
+There was no water left, no bread, no tins, just half a packet of biscuits that had gotten so soggy in the downpour that not even Janek would touch them.
 He poked nonchalantly around with a stick, and then scratched the familiar curling wings of a ‘v’ into the dirt and then the smaller ‘v’ beneath it and marked a box around them both.

 ‘What is that?’
 He’d seen it before.